Created in Ambronay in 2000 with an office in Versailles, REMA now boasts a membership of 122 organisations in 22 European countries.

 - Regular members’ meetings in different European countries, during which meetings, conferences, round table discussions, presentations, etc. take place.

-- Actions to promote early music and its geographical and artistic diversity, such as the REMA Early Music Award, or the European Day of Early Music that takes place annually on 21 March.
+- Actions to promote early music and its geographical and artistic diversity, such as the REMA Early Music Award, or Early Music Day that takes place annually on 21 March.